lvalentin/help/app/_console/en/menu-navigation.md

 ![Check my Website console menu](/assets/img/fullsize/en/console/menu/menu.png)

-From left to right, you can find in that menu bar :
+From left to right, you can find in that menu bar:

 - The Chek my Website logo.
 Click on it to go to the [global overview](/en/console/overview/).
 - An <i class="fa fa-plus-square pointer"></i> icon.
 You can then add anytime a new website to monitor.
 The number of websites you can monitor depends on your [subscription level](http://www.checkmy.ws/en/pricing/) to the service.